 There are some companies under the Malaysia’s financial sector that are eligible for tax incentives, which include:

-Tax Incentives for ICT Companies
+Tax Incentives for ICT Companies in Malaysia

 In the ICT industry, tax incentives for tax residents are also available.
 These expenses will be tax exempted:

-Tax Incentives for Biotechnological Companies
+Tax Incentives for Biotechnological Companies in Malaysia

 Biotech companies which have received approval as Bionexus status are eligible for a complete offset of income earned through an investment tax allowance on qualifying capital expenditure for companies which have been in operation for 10 years or less.